If you're writing commercial fiction, you can jumpstart your career by judging writing contests.

 You’ll have the opportunity to "pay forward" the wisdom you've learned from your writing mentors.
 That means you'll be helping someone reach the next milestone in their career.

-If you choose to volunteer as a judge, keep in mind that you are impacting lives.
+If you choose to volunteer in a writing contest as a judge, keep in mind that you are impacting lives.
 Be gracious.
 Be patient.
 Offer specific suggestions rather than vague numerical scores.

 Even if the writing is not perfect, remember that somebody put their heart and soul into that story.
 In every manuscript, there is something worthy of praise.
 Find that thing, and praise it.